Chagos Marine Protected Area: Pollution

-Mauritian opposition to Marine Protected Area
+Opposition to declaration of a Marine Protected Area

 The MPA has been condemned by Mauritius, who administered the Chagos Islands before they were detached by the UK before the colony was granted independence.
 Previously, both Mauritius and the Chagos Islands were British territory, although there was no joint nationality between the two areas.
 The Government of Mauritius initiated proceedings on 20 December 2010 against the UK Government under the United Nations Convention on the Law of the Sea (UNCLOS) to challenge the legality of the marine protected area.
 Mauritius considers that the UK, not being a "coastal State" under UNCLOS and international law, had no authority to purport to establish a marine protected area around the Chagos Archipelago and that the MPA was not compatible with the rights of the Chagossians.

 The original Chagossians were deported from the largest island, Diego Garcia, 40 years earlier to make way for Naval Support Facility Diego Garcia, with port facilities and an airstrip capable of handling the largest aircraft in the US Air Force.
 The Chagossians say they would in effect be barred from ever returning because the marine protection zone would stop them fishing, their main livelihood.
 "There would be a natural injustice.
 The fish would have more rights than us, the conservation groups have fallen into a trap.
 They are being used by the government to prevent us returning," said Roch Evenor, secretary of the UK Chagos Support Association.